AntonGrn/hybrid-encryption/README.md

 **[1-2] SERVER**

 Preconditions:
-- Client has requested connection with server (e.g. Socket TCP handshake)
+- Client has requested connection with server (e.g. Socket TCP handshake).
-- Client is launched on new client thread (if multi-client server)
-- Client thread (on server) holds unique instance of ServerCryptography
+- Each client instance (on server) is mapped to, or holds, unique instance of ServerCryptography.
   - Allowing unique encryption credentials (RSA & AES) for each client session.
 ```java
 serverCryptography.generateAsymmericKeyPair()